-Even if the current policy baseline assumes no revenue impact, extension of the TCJA would still increase deficits by \$4.6 trillion (less whatever spending cuts are included and less any additional revenue from economic growth) over ten years.
+Even if the current policy baseline assumes no revenue impact, extension of the TCJA would still increase deficits by \$3.671 trillion over the budget window (effectively 9 years) plus additional interest on the debt (according to the Penn Wharton Budget Model).
 Senate Finance Committee Chair Mike Crapo (R-ID) promised in an April 4, 2025 floor speech that the traditional scoring method (showing larger deficit increases) would be published as well, because it reflects how big of a tax increase Americans could expect if the TCJA is not extended.